TheStaticTurtle/quickGraph/README.md

 # quickGraph

-quickGraph is a dead simple API for the `opengraph_parse` module.
+quickGraph is a dead simple API to get the opengraph meta tags of a website

 ## API